DiscreteTom/UniStart/README.md

     var deb = new DelayedEventBus();
     deb.Invoke(new EventWithParams(1, 2)); // won't invoke
     this.onLateUpdate.AddListener(deb.InvokeDelayed); // invoke all delayed actions
-    this.onNextUpdate.AddListener(deb.InvokeDelayed); // you can also use onNextUpdate
+    this.onNextUpdate(deb.InvokeDelayed); // you can also use onNextUpdate

     // use multi-wrappers
     this.Add<IEventBus>(new DebugEventBus(new DelayedEventBus(new MyEventBus())));